Signs and Symptoms of Melanoma: What You Should Look For

 The infographic below provides a recap of the early melanoma signs, as well as highlights some melanoma symptoms to look out for.

 ‘Melanoma in situ’ as it is referred to, has a five-year survival rate of 99-100% and therefore is said to be curable.
 This is the earliest stage of melanoma, in which there has been no local or distant spread of the cancer.

 How to Recognize a Suspicious Change on Your Skin?

 It can be difficult to evaluate whether a change on your skin is suspicious or not, but as a first step getting better at noticing if your skin changes or not is helpful.
 Then you can let your doctor decide if the change to your skin or in a mole is a concern.

 Checking Your Skin for Changes

-Checking your skin for any change is something that should be done regularly.
-It’s important when you examine your skin that you check your entire body from top to toe.
+Checking your skin for any changes is something that should be done regularly.
+It is important when you examine your skin that you check your entire body from top to toe.
 Read this guide on How to do a skin self-exam.